 -

-The targeting rules for a split are not defined.
-If you place your code behind a split and push your code to production without defining the targeting rules for that split in the web console, the SDK does not have any information on the rules or even the possible treatments of this split.
+The targeting rules for a feature flag are not defined.
+If you place your code behind a feature flag and push your code to production without defining the targeting rules for that feature flag in the user interface, the SDK does not have any information on the rules or even the possible treatments of this feature flag.
 In this scenario, the SDK returns the control treatment.

 -

 The SDK does not have the feature cached.
-If a split's definition is not already cached and a treatment is evaluated for that split, then the SDK returns control.
+If a feature flag's definition is not already cached and a treatment is evaluated for that feature flag, then the SDK returns control.
 The reasons this could happen are:

 -

-The SDK hasn't finished downloading the initial set of split and segments definitions when
+The SDK hasn't finished downloading the initial set of feature flag and segment definitions when

 getTreatment